georapbox/node-jira-worklog-cli/README.md

 $ node-jira-worklog-cli
 ```

+Print worklogs for running month:

+`$ npm start -- --monthly` or `$ node-jira-worklog-cli --monthly` depending on the type of installation.

 Print worklogs for running week:

 `$ npm start -- --weekly` or `$ node-jira-worklog-cli --weekly` depending on the type of installation.

-Print worklogs for running month:
+Print worklogs for running day:

-`$ npm start -- --monthly` or `$ node-jira-worklog-cli --monthly` depending on the type of installation.
+`$ npm start -- --daily` or `$ node-jira-worklog-cli --daily` depending on the type of installation.

 Print only the work logs sum, omitting the rest information: